neuralmagic/sparseml/integrations/ultralytics/server/README.md

 For a full list of options, run `python server.py -h`.

+Currently, the server is set to do pre-processing for the yolov3-spp model, if other models are used, the image shape, output shapes, and anchor grids should be updated.

 ### Client

 `client.py` provides a `YoloDetectionClient` object to make requests to the server easy.